-If email marketing were a video game from the 90s, deliverability would be the side quest you’re forced to deal with before saving the princess.
+If email marketing were a video game from the 90s, email marketing deliverability would be the side quest you’re forced to deal with before saving the princess.
 It’s not entirely irrational to think you’d need swords and at least three white knights to deal with it.

 It’s the demoralizing “wait – I just spent a week creating a killer drip email campaign, and I’m getting spam-trapped?
 Isn’t that why I’m paying my email service provider out of my first born’s college fund?” side quest fail.

 The truth is: it’s not.
-If you want to increase your email marketing ROI, you’ll need to take ownership of your email deliverability.
+If you want to increase your email marketing ROI, you’ll need to take ownership of your email marketing deliverability.

 Your average company is losing ~2% of their emails to hard bounces.
 That’s a 2% sinkhole on an advertising channel that might give you as high as a 40x ROI.
 On a $1000 email marketing budget, the average business is leaving over $800 in profits on the table for what often amounts to not having the right infrastructure and tools in place.